Digital Marketing For Self Storage: What You Need To Know

 Get a SEO optimised self storage website

 One easy way for self storage businesses to get the SEO optimisation benefits mentioned is to use Stora for your website.
-The Stora team have developed a software platform which gives you a performant self storage website (and bookings / payments / facility management) for no upfront cost.
+The Stora team have developed a self storage platform that gives you a performant storage website (and bookings / payments / facility management) for no upfront cost.
 It’s a well optimised solution following the best practices outlined.
-We even offered a few more pointers to their team which they added in to make the website optimisation even better.
+My team at Storist even offered a few more pointers, which they added in to make the website optimisation even better.